U23Rodin/u23-final-project/README.md

 - **Public Cloud Utilization with AWS**: Leverages various AWS cloud services for a scalable and reliable cloud infrastructure, capable of adapting to changing demands and workloads.
 - **Immutable Infrastructure Principles**: Emphasizes immutable infrastructure, where infrastructure updates are made by replacing components rather than modifying existing ones, thereby reducing inconsistencies and potential errors during deployments.

+### Workflow Configuration
+1. Staging branch is used for pushing configuration changes --> triggers "Workflow 1" on push
+2. "Workflow 1" runs different checks and creates a terraform plan which is uploaded to S3
+3. A PR is created at the end of the workflow for manual review of the plan
+4. If the PR is confirmed and merged "Workflow 2" is triggered which applies the terraform plan

 [Build Pipeline Diagram](https://final-project-diagrams.s3.eu-central-1.amazonaws.com/build-pipeline.jpg)

 ## Requirements

+- AWS Account
+- Terraform installed (Tested with v1.6.6)
+- Kubernetes tools (Optional)
+- Helm (Optional)

 ### Operational Requirements
 For deploying Jira: